fedora-haskell/dockerfiles/ghc/README.md

-This image extends `fedora:20` with Haskell ghc development packages.
+This docker image extends the `fedora` image with the Haskell ghc compiler, most of Haskell Platform and other important libraries and tools.

-It includes all of ghc-7.6.3, cabal-install, and some key libraries.
+It includes ghc-7.6.3, cabal-install-1.16, and various key libraries.